TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/HowTo/Localization/TypoScript.rst

    plugin.tx_blogexample._LOCAL_LANG.zh.comment_header = 备注

-With this, you will overwrite the localization of the term :html:`comment_header` for the default language and the languages de and zh in the blog example.
+With this, you will overwrite the localization of the term :html:`comment_header` for the default language and the languages "de" and "zh" in the blog example.

 The :file:`locallang.xlf` files of the extension do not need to be changed for